 – A value of USD 240 million in signed contracts alone shows that global demand for our products is satisfactory.
 We are constantly working on modernising existing products and creating new ones based on new technologies.

 Establishment of serial production of parts of the missile programme has significantly influenced Krušik’s position on the world market.
 Engagement of our full capacity is guaranteed until 2020.

 Krušik has both a military and a civilian manufacturing programme.
 Comparing these two, which is more important for you?

-– We are primarily a military producer and for us the military programme is more important and more profitable.
-On the one hand the civilian programme has already become a tradition and generates a certain profit, but on the other it represents a challenge in confirming that the company is able and ready to deal with such different product lines.
+– We are primarily a military producer and for us, the military programme is more important and more profitable.
+On the one hand, the civilian programme has already become a tradition and generates a certain profit, but on the other, it represents a challenge in confirming that the company is able and ready to deal with such different product lines.
 Everything we do is tuned to the demands of domestic and global markets and we make decisions after serious analysis not only of the market’s demands but also of its tendencies.
-For this we have some really very professional, dedicated and responsible experts, who as a team research, analyse and anticipate market trends based on which, among other things, decisions on new programmes, innovations and changes are made.
+For this, we have some really very professional, dedicated and responsible experts, who as team research, analyse and anticipate market trends based on which, among other things, decisions on new programmes, innovations and changes are made.

 Krušik is world-famous for its mortar programme, but we are also working on a brand new missile programme

 What are the key factors when planning new products, especially military ones, on what basis do you decide to include a new item in your portfolio?